banesullivan/banesullivan/site/pyvista/index.rst

 PyVista
 =======

-This section of my website provides a guide to PyVista for geoscientisits.
+This section of my website provides a guide to PyVista for geoscientists.
-This content was adopted from sections of my graduate thesis and provides an interactive way to learn PyVista from a geoscientisit's perspective.
+This content was adopted from sections of my graduate thesis and provides an interactive way to learn PyVista from a geoscientist's perspective.